Heidi Klum: Producing

 In December 2004, Klum became the host, judge and executive producer of the reality show Project Runway on the U.S. cable television channel Bravo (airing on Lifetime television beginning in 2009), in which fashion designers compete for the opportunity to show their line at New York Fashion Week and receive money to launch their own fashion line.
 She received an Emmy Award nomination for the show for each of the first four seasons.
 In 2008, Klum and Project Runway received a Peabody Award, the first time a reality show won the award.
 Klum was nominated for an Emmy in 2008 for "outstanding host of a reality or reality-competition show" for Project Runway, the first year that category was recognized by the Emmys.
 Klum has been the host, judge and co-producer of Germany's Next Topmodel, the German version of the internationally successful reality television show, since 2006.
 All twelve seasons aired on the German TV station ProSieben.
 In 2013, Klum, along with her co-host Tim Gunn won an Emmy Award for Outstanding Host for a Reality or Reality-Competition Program.
-On 7 September 2018, it was confirmed that Klum, along with Tim Gunn would not be returning to Project Runway for a 17th season on Bravo as they both signed a deal to helm another fashion competition show on Amazon Video.
+On 7 September 2018, it was confirmed that Klum, along with Tim Gunn would not be returning to Project Runway for a 17th season on Bravo as they both signed a deal to helm another fashion competition show on Amazon Prime Video.
+The series, Making the Cut, premiered in March 2020 on Amazon Prime Video.
+The series final season premiered in August 2022.
+On 3 January 2025, it was announced Klum would return to host Project Runway for the series' twenty-first season.